Henvill History, Family Crest & Coats of Arms

 "The mansion of Llugwy, pleasantly situated on the banks of Dovey (Dyfi), is very ancient, but of date unknown.
 The older abode of the Anwyls, Pare (Parc), near Penrhy-deudraeth, although long neglected, has not altogether disappeared.
 It is approached by a drive more than a mile in length."

-Important Dates for the Henvill family
+Early History of the Henvill family

 This web page shows only a small excerpt of our Henvill research.
 Another 54 words (4 lines of text) covering the years 1645, 1695 and 1611 are included under the topic Early Henvill History in all our PDF Extended History products and printed products wherever possible.